Important Power BI Formulas for Dynamic Filters to Know

 2. Create a new table in Power BI to hold data for the dynamic filter.

-3. Label the user selected display.
+3. Label the user’s selected display.

-4. Put the user’s selection into context with the switch function.
+4. Put the user’s selection into context with the SWITCH function.

 5. Create a filter for the user’s selection.